Third party car insurance

-- It’s cheaper than fully comprehensive car insurance.
-While it comes with minimal levels of protection, the premiums are generally much cheaper because of this.
-However, this isn’t always the case, as insurers have responded to higher risk drivers taking out third party policies.
+- It’s cheaper than fully comprehensive car insurance…maybe.
+The premiums have generally been much cheaper, because so much less is covered.
+However, as insurers have responded to higher risk drivers taking out third party policies, this isn’t always the case.
 So get some quotes for the two other main types of insurance.

 - It can be a good choice if your car isn’t worth loads.
-If your car is a bit of an old banger or simply not worth as much as it used to be, taking out comprehensive car insurance or third party, fire and theft may be unnecessary.
+If your car is a bit of an old banger or simply not worth as much as it used to be, taking out comprehensive car insurance or TPFT may be unnecessary.
 With a simple third party policy, you could save a fair amount in premiums – to pay towards a new car perhaps?